Positive Behavioural Support Policy

 INTRODUCTION

-TThis policy sets out the framework and commitment of Positive Support for You to PBS.
+This policy sets out the framework and commitment of Positive Support for You to PBS.
 We understand the need to support people to lead the lives they choose with valued opportunities and maximum choice and control.
-As a provider of support to people with complex presentations PBS holds relevance.
-PBS aims to enhance our understanding of a person’s life not by providing subjective opinions but by gathering information in a systematic way, using good quality evidence from people the person knows best.
-As supporters of people with learning disabilities we have a duty to understand the function of certain behaviours and the impact of our own responses.
-PBS is a learning model based on psychological theory but has person centred values at its core.
-The re is nothing wrong with seeking attention, a preferred object or wanting to remove oneself from an environment or set of demands but too often the people we support are not able to communicate those wishes to us.
-Challenging behaviour then has served an important role and has a clear function for people to communicate their needs.
-It is our role as a support provider to aim to understand the complex circumstances at play which influence a person’s behaviour.
+As a provider of support to people with complex presentations PBS holds relevance if we are supporting the person to increase their quality of life.
+PBS aims to enhance our understanding of a person’s life not by providing subjective opinions, but by gathering information in a systematic way, using good quality information from the person and people the person knows best.
+As supporters of people with learning disabilities and their human rights we aim to understand why distress is evident, and how the impact of our own responses impact when people need support by a team of people in their own homes.
+PBS is a learning model based on psychological theory and has person centred values at its core.
+There is nothing wrong with seeking attention, a preferred object or wanting to remove oneself from an environment or set of demands but too often the people we support cannot easily communicate those wishes to us.
+Distress behaviours then have served an important role and have a function for people to communicate their needs.
+It is our role as a support provider to aim to understand the complex circumstances at play which influence a person’s behaviour, so we can reduce distress.
+We do not see the person as ‘challenging’ rather we see people as distressed because we have been unable to understand the person’s needs.
+We understand that by making adjustments to the persons environment we can help the person to avoid distress.
+PBS is about having a well-trained team around the person to support and ensure that the person has a group of strong supporters who understand their distress and can create strong trust accounts to enhance lives.

 AIM